superfly/macaroon/macaroon-thought.md

 This isn't user-servicable detail, but is ideally useful for people who work at Fly.io and at least a little interesting for people who don't.

 When we issue tokens to users, they always have a 3P auth caveat pointing to https://api.fly.io/aaa, which requires proof of authentication (either to a specific user, or to a member of a specific organization).
-This is a nice property: it means that by default, every request we check is implicitly checking that a logged-in user is behind the request.
+This is a nice property: it means that by default, every request we handle is implicitly checking that a logged-in user is behind the request.

-Sometimes, though, you want some entity other than a user to carry out requests.
+Sometimes, though, you want some entity other than a user to carry out actions.

 What you don't want to do is to store the (root, auth) pair of tokens.
 There's two problems with that.
-First, that token pair will have a validity window that will expire the token, probably at an inconvenient time.
+First, that token pair will have a `ValidityWindow` that will expire the token, probably at an inconvenient time.
 More abstractly, That set forms a bearer token that can be used _by anyone_ to take actions in our system, which is often not what you want.

 To accomodate this, `tkdb` exposes a "Service Token" API to anyone with the Service Token Noise keypair.
 This API: